Your one stop shop for inspiring stories of people taking positive action on climate change.

 Copenhagen's city government has invested stacks in cycle paths, bridges and safety measures.
 And it's really paid off!
 56% of people who live in Copenhagen cycle to work and only 14% drive.
 Photo: Colville-Andersen.

-The north London tower block has been touted as the most sustainable development in the world.
+The Hertfordshire tower block has been touted as the most sustainable development in the world.
 There are plenty of solar panels, heat pumps and super insulation - so hot water and heating are free.
 Photo: The Beacon.

 Scotland's first tidal power turbine has started generating electricity off the Caithness coast.
 They're hoping to build over 260 tidal turbines, which will power 175,000 homes, making this the world's first large-scale wave power park.
 Photo: Atlantis Resources.